Analyzer

 After starting the trace, program execution trace messages are sent directly through the Nexus port to the emulator’s trace buffer.
 The trace recording is uploaded to the PC while the sampling continues.
 The recording is then decoded to get a reconstructed program flow display.

-Trace based on the RH850 OCTB or Nexus can be used in three different ways, Single Shot, Trigger position, Continuous mode.
+Trace based on the RH850 OCTB or Nexus can be used in three different ways:

 Where the trace buffer starts recording trace messages and records until the trace buffer gets filled up.